 Sacramento to Petaluma Road Trip Itinerary

-A Sonoma County Wine Country road trip is a particularly iconic weekend getaway from the Sacramento – San Francisco Bay Area.
-More than 425 wineries, 55 miles of coastline, meandering rivers, and tons of redwood groves all intersect in one beautiful place.
-And for many road trippers, especially those coming from Sacramento, Petaluma is often the first thing they see.
+A road trip to Sonoma Wine Country is an ideal getaway from Sacramento (and the San Francisco Bay Area), with more than 425 wineries, 55 miles of coastline, rivers, and redwoods in one beautiful place.

 Kickstart Your Trip Outdoors

-Food lovers can go straight to the source with farm tours, such as those at Achadinha Cheese Company, and visit “the girls” (a.k.a. goats and cows) on the farm.
+Take a memorable farm tour at Achadinha Cheese Company, and visit “the girls” (a.k.a. the cows).
 If you want a once-in-a-lifetime experience, take the full cheesemaking class where you will roll up your sleeves and get your hands in curds and whey.
-Lunch, and lots of cheese tasting, is included.
+Lunch and lots of cheese tasting are included.

 Sweet Treat

-Be sure to make time to walk around downtown Petaluma.
-The historic, charming town is full of quaint shops, unique restaurants, and cozy tasting rooms.
-Petaluma’s 150-year-old Main Street was even chosen as one of the best Main Streets in the West by Sunset Magazine.
+Stroll downtown Petaluma, the charming town is full of quaint shops, and the 150-year-old Main Street was once chosen as one of the best Main Streets in the West by Sunset Magazine.

 Local Breakfast